How long do you shoot for?

 You take lots of natural photos; do you do any posed or group shots?

 Absolutely!
 There are always certain group photos that need to be done and it’s the kind of thing your mum will love to have on her wall.
 But I keep these to a maximum of 6-8.
 Group photos are surprisingly time-consuming to organise and to be honest, as a couple you’re likely to get bored of standing in a line smiling pretty quickly.
 If you want 30 different groups, I might not be the photographer for you because I think my time is best spent capturing your guests while they’re having fun rather than concentrating on me.
 As for you two, I use a combination of natural shots where you’re focused on each other and some with a bit of gentle direction, but nothing you don’t feel comfortable with.
+My aim is always to capture the essence of you: fun, romantic, cool - it all works.

 Do you shoot alone?